JaggedToTheMax/Unity-Combo-Tree/README.md

 Unlike the Entry State, you are able to create and destroy Exit States (to avoid transition hell), which all point to the same default state.
 To create a new Exit State simply rightclick on an empty spot in the editor and choose "New Exit".
 ### Animation State
+The Animation State can, like the Exit State, be created and destroyed and make up the core of a Combo Tree.
+Every Animation State holds a reference to an animationclip which will be played upon entering the state, and defines a bool "returnToDefault", which when true causes the state to automaticly transition back to the default state (this can canceled by simply transitioning to another state).
+To create a new Animation State simply rightclick on an empty spot in the editor and choose "New State".
+To inspect an Animation State simply leftclick on it and it will show up in Unitys default inspector.